 Universal Health Coverage (UHC) Programme, that came into force on 28 February 2013, with over 90% of the resident population entitled to a tightly defined package of state-funded benefits, substantially increased access to quality care.
 Nevertheless, state expenditure for public health remains relatively low (2.9 percent of GDP) and out-of-pocket spending as a percentage of total health expenditure remains very high (54% in 2018).
 In July 2017, the package of benefits was expanded for the vulnerable households, pensioners, veterans, disabled persons, with significant coverage of essential medicines.

 The Government of Georgia has endorsed nationalized Sustainable Development Goals (SDGs) that include all 17 SDGs, and the United Nations have signed with the Government the UN Partnership for Sustainable Development 2016 – 2020, with 5 focus areas: 1.
 Democratic governance; 2.
 Jobs, livelihood and social protection; 3.
 Education; 4.
 Health; 5.
 Human security and community resilience.
 A Mainstreaming, Acceleration and Policy Support (MAPS) mission and meeting took place in April 2019.
+The health-related SDGs desk review resulted in draft Health and Sustainable Development report.

+The country has well-functioning immunization system with adequate cold-chain capacity, immunization is a recognized national priority, and state funding for the vaccination program has increased six-fold for the past 8 years.
+Country purchases only WHO pre-qualified vaccines for assuring quality supply.
+With support from GAVI Alliance, the country introduced four new vaccines in recent years.
+Immunization service providers have undergone extensive trainings several times over past years.
+Georgia is well positioned to receive, handle, distribute, and administer COVID-19 vaccines, including vaccines that require ultra-cold chains.

-The health-related SDGs desk review resulted in draft Health and Sustainable Development report.The Vision for Developing the Healthcare System in Georgia by 2030 was developed under the EU-supported initiative of the Parliament of Georgia to produce a long-term vision vis-à-vis the development of the healthcare sector in the country (Strengthening the System of Parliamentary Democracy in Georgia Project, 2017).
+The Vision for Developing the Healthcare System in Georgia by 2030 was developed under the EU-supported initiative of the Parliament of Georgia to produce a long-term vision vis-à-vis the development of the healthcare sector in the country (Strengthening the System of Parliamentary Democracy in Georgia Project, 2017).

 To mitigate COVID-19, the Government of Georgia took early steps.
 Effective multi-sectoral response to COVID-19 was initiated at the earliest stage.
 In January 2020, the Government issued Decree #164 on the Approval of Measures to Prevent the Possible Spread of the New Coronavirus in Georgia and Approval of an Emergency Response Plan for Cases Caused by COVID-19 (amended on April 1, 2020, through the Government of Georgia Decree #625) and established a national multi-sectoral committee.
 Under the Operational Response Plan approved by the Government of Georgia, each line ministry and Government entity has clearly defined roles and responsibilities at every stage of the COVID-19 response.
 A state of emergency was declared on March 21, 2020, after the first cases of COVID-19 were confirmed on February 26, 2020.